Fujifilm Instax Wide 210 Camera Review

 - 4x non-rechargeable AA batteries.
 These have lasted pretty well in all the cameras (taking 60 photos over ~6 months), I’ve only had to replace one set so far.

 - A strap so you can carry it around your neck.

 - From ONE of the three sellers, one cartridge of the film was included (there’s space in the box for it to go – this was empty in the others).
 I ended up receiving cameras from different sellers in a single package from Amazon, so unfortunately I can’t be sure which seller included it.
 Best to assume you won’t get any.

 - Pictures take instantly, so you don’t have to worry about the camera-timing if trying to take a photo of everyone jumping – only the human-timing!

-- Image quality is (to me) surprisingly good – if you use the correct high level focus (near/far) and you’re outdoors, pictures are sharp and have good colour.
+- Image quality is (to me) surprisingly good – if you use the correct high-level focus (near/far) and you’re outdoors, pictures are sharp and have good color.

 - My parents took a lot of Polaroid photos back in the 80s and say they think the quality of the Instax photos is better.